learning2hash/learning2hash.github.io/contributing.markdown

 request to get this merged into the website.

 ### Reusing the website structure
-In principle, the structure of this website can be used for other literature reviews.
+This website has been forked from the original living literature review of [Allamanis](https://ml4code.github.io/).
+The structure of this website can be used for other literature reviews.
 Feel free to clone it!